Fact checkedFact Checked

 Glucomannan

-The soluble dietary fiber glucomannan appears to be the most effective weight loss agent.
-It suppresses the appetite[32] as well as the amount of food consumed.
-Glucomannan can also absorb water[33] and form a thick gel, thus decreasing the appetite and lowering blood sugar.
-Those on diabetic medications should monitor their blood sugar to assure it does not go too low.
+The soluble dietary fiber glucomannan appears to be the most effective weight-loss agent.
+It suppresses the appetite[52] as well as the amount of food consumed.
+Glucomannan can also absorb water[53] and form a thick gel, thus decreasing the appetite and lowering blood sugar.
+Those on diabetic medications should monitor their blood sugar to ensure it does not go too low.

-Glucomannan bulking property aids in boosting feelings of fullness and delaying stomach emptying; as a result, it can help you eat less[34] and lose weight.
+Glucomannan bulking property aids in boosting feelings of fullness and delaying stomach emptying; as a result, it can help you eat less[54] and support weight loss.

 Green Coffee